Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Conclusions

 \section{Conclusions}

-In this work, we adapt a well-established approach for studying interacting few-fermion systems to the study of exciton spectra in multi-orbital lattice models.
-This method is particularly efficient for small excitons, like those known to appear in a variety of semiconductors.
+In this work, we adopted a real-space approach to study exciton spectra and their wavefunctions in multi-orbital lattice models.
+The method can be used for excitons of any size, from Wannier-like to Frenkel-like.
+However, it becomes computationally most efficient as one approaches the limit of small, Frenkel-like excitons.

-The results of the lattice models agree with the predictions of the continuum approximation in the limit of weak electron-hole attraction.
-This comparison allowed us to propose a simple criteria to estimate when the continuum approximation is likely to be accurate.
+For the large Wannier excitons that appear in the limit of weak electron-hole attraction, we verified that our lattice results agree with the prediction of the corresponding continuum approximation.
+This comparison allowed us to propose a simple criterion to estimate when the continuum approximation is likely to fail quantitatively in models with a single valence and a single conduction band.

-However, we also demonstrated that multi-orbital models exhibit exciton physics that is impossible to anticipate with a simple continuum approximation.
-Specifically, we presented two simple examples where the momentum of the lowest-energy exciton does not match the momentum of the gap in certain regions of the parameter space.
-These examples only scratch the surface in terms of possible new behavior of small excitons in complex, multi-orbital bands.